It was towards the end of my main course that the performance started.

 3. Check out the street art in Puerto de la Cruz

 In recent years, street art has thrived in Puerto de la Cruz thanks to a programme initiated in 2014 to improve the urban environment.
-Effectively, this has transformed the old town into an open-air art gallery, showcasing work by some of the greatest contemporary muralists.
+This has effectively transformed the old town into an open-air art gallery, showcasing work by some of the greatest contemporary muralists.

-Download a Puerto de la Cruz street art walking tour or pick up a map from the Tourist Information Office.
+Pick up a Puerto de la Cruz walking tour map from the Tourist Information Office.

 4. Or check out contemporary art in a historic building

 The 17th-century Old Customs House, or Casa de la Real Aduana, is one of Puerto de la Cruz’s oldest buildings, featuring wooden windows and typical Canarian balconies.